Los Olivos District AVA: Terroir

 The distinguishing features of the Los Olivos District include its topography, soil, and climate.
 The AVA is located on a broad alluvial terrace plain of the Santa Ynez River.
 The topography is relatively uniform, with nearly flat terrain that gently slopes southward toward the Santa Ynez River.
-The lack of steeply sloped hills reduces the risk of erosion and facilitates mechanical tiling and harvesting in the vineyards.
+The lack of steeply sloped hills reduces the risk of erosion and facilitates mechanical tilling and harvesting in the vineyards.
 The open terrain allows its vineyards to receive uniform amounts of sunlight, rainfall, and temperature-moderating fog because there are no significant hills or mountains to block the rainfall and fog or shade the vineyards.

 Climate

 In this region, the temperatures are affected by cooling marine fog.
 However, Los Olivos District AVA is located about 30 mi inland from the Pacific Ocean, so much of the marine fog has diminished by the time it reaches the area in the late afternoon.
 The thin fog allows the daytime temperatures to rise higher and the nighttime temperatures to drop lower than in the regions farther to the west, where heavy fog is present throughout the day.
 The region to the east receives even less fog than Los Olivos, so daytime temperatures rise higher and nighttime temperatures drop lower.
 The warm daytime temperatures within the AVA encourage fruit maturation and sugar production, and the cool nighttime temperatures minimize acid loss.